 What These Two Organizations Mean to the CBD Industry

-WHO and NIDA are instrumental in the pro-CBD laws throughout our country, as well as the general public’s trust toward the industry.
+WHO and NIDA are crucial to pro-CBD laws throughout the country and to the general public’s trust in the industry.
 Both organizations have thoroughly researched CBD using their enormous budgets, and both have reported positive findings.

-In 2015, NIDA published a report advocating for CBD .
-NIDA also stressed the importance of as much research on CBD as possible so that this hemp-based product can be more accessible to the general public.
-NIDA also stressed that according to research, CBD appears to be safe, with no risk of major side effects, nor a risk of addiction. **Bear in mind that NIDA has the means to test the safety and risk of addiction regarding drugs like few other organizations can.**
+In 2015, NIDA published a report advocating for CBD.
+NIDA also stressed the importance of as much CBD-focused research as possible to make hemp-based products more accessible to the general public.
+NIDA also emphasized that, according to research, CBD appears to be safe, with no risk of significant side effects or risk of addiction.

-WHO has also been outspoken on the CBD industry, stating that it’s likely safe to consume, and that is has the strong potential to be highly effective.
-WHO has even gone as far as to say that CBD should be considered medicine, and should be supported by the medical industry because of its many potential effects and relative safety.
+WHO has also been outspoken on the CBD industry, stating that it’s likely safe to consume and that it has the strong potential to be highly effective.
+WHO has additionally indicated that CBD should be consideredmedicine and supported by the medical industry due to its many potential effects and high safety profile.

 Industry Support Seems to Be Growing

-If it weren’t for organizations like WHO and NIDA that support CBD, the industry could very well be struggling to find fair legislation.
-It’s important to keep in mind that both of these major organizations developed their pro-CBD stance after reviewing extensive research findings.
-Therefore, take into consideration that these prestigious organizations advocate for hemp while you decide whether or not you feel comfortable starting a CBD regimen.
+If it weren’t for organizations like WHO and NIDA supporting CBD, the industry could very well be struggling to find fair legislation.
+It’s essential to keep in mind that both of these significant organizations developed their pro-CBD stance after reviewing extensive research findings.
+Therefore, take into consideration that these prestigious organizations advocate for hemp.

 *These statements have not been evaluated by the food and drug administration (FDA).
 These products are not intended to diagnose, treat, cure, or prevent any disease